-The customization values in <typemap> binding declarations are used to map a specific XSD type or a list of XSD types separated by space to a C type.
+The customization values in <typemap> binding declarations are used to map a specific XSD type, or a spaceseparated list of XSD types, to a C type.
 This can be done at global or schema level.
-This mapping configuration can be used to preserve the format of floating point numbers after decoding and reencoding.
+An example usage would be to preserve the format of floating point numbers after decoding and reencoding, by mapping those types to a string representation.